anilkarela/CS50-project/README.md

 This page contains a table and gets dynamic data from server which is then displayed to the user.

+## Future Ideas
+- [ ] Implement user authentication to make private urls and database.
+So that users can login and save their urls in their own database.
+- [ ] Urls from public database should be removed after 24hrs of inactivity.

 ## Contribution
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.